ansumanm/Docs/TCP-IP.md

 | TCP Fast Open (TFO)            | Allows data to be sent during the initial handshake process.                                                                                                             | Reduces the latency involved in opening a TCP connection.               |

 This table includes a range of TCP options designed to address various network conditions, performance optimization needs, and security requirements, showcasing the protocol's adaptability and evolution over time.

+## Maximum Segment Size
+During connection establishment, the client and the server set the MSS option in their SYN packet.
+MSS is calculated as follows:
+MSS = Interface MTU - IP header size - TCP header size
+    = 1500 - 20 - 20
+    = 1460 bytes

+### Path MTU Discovery
+  - **Don't Fragment (DF) bit**: The source sets the DF bit in the IP header of outgoing packets.
+This instructs routers not to fragment these packets.
+  - **Sending Initial Packets**: The source initially sends packets with MTU of its local interface.
+  - **Fragmentation Needed and DF set**: If any of the packets encounter a router with a smaller MTU on the path to the destination, the router drops the packet and sends back an ICMP "Fragmentation Needed and DF set" message to the source.
+This message includes the MTU of that link indicating the largest packet size it can forward.
+  - **Adjusting the MTU**: The source adjusts its packet size to match the reported MTU and retransmits the packet.
+For IPV6, ICMPv6 "Packet too big" message is generated.